troger/gesture-drawing/README.md

 ## Configure

-The configuration is done in the file `~/.gdrawing/gdrawing.config`.
+The configuration is done in the file `~/.gdrawing/gdrawing.conf`.
 For now you can only configure the root path where the hierarchy of pictures will be found

-    pictures.path=/path/to/pictures
+    pictures_path = "/path/to/pictures"

 ## Run

-### Using SBT
+### Using sbt

-You can launch the application to test it using the `jetty-run` SBT command.
+You can launch the application using:

+    $ java -jar sbt.jar run

+You can also use the `jetty-run` sbt command:

     $ sbt
     $ jetty-run